zlovatt/zl_Scriptlets/readme.md

 ## [New Text Layer](New&#32;Text&#32;Layer.jsx)

+Makes a new empty text layer.

+Modifiers:

-Creates a new text layer
+  - Hold SHIFT to create a paragraph text layer instead of point text.

 ---